-With a closed loan, there is a fixed repayment date – you will normally be given this kind of loan if you have exchanged contracts but are waiting for your property sale to complete.
+Closed bridging loans have a fixed repayment date.
+You would normally be given this kind of loan if you have exchanged contracts but are waiting for your property sale to complete.

 Open Bridging Loans

-With an open loan, there is no fixed repayment date, but you will normally be expected to pay it off within one year.
+Open bridging loans have no fixed repayment date.
+However, you will normally be expected to pay it off within one year.

 Whichever kind of loan you take out, the lender will want to see evidence of a clear repayment strategy, such as using equity from a property sale or taking out a mortgage.

 Great service throughout and always on hand to explain or deal with any queries or changes.
 Couldn’t be happier with the service they provided

 They will also want to see evidence of the new property you are purchasing and the price you plan to pay for it, as well as proof of what you are doing to sell your current property if relevant.
 You should also have a back-up plan in place in case your repayment strategy fails.

 What are 1st & 2nd Charge Bridging loans?